 Additional clients ¶

-If you want to connect more clients, you repeat the client configuration.
+If you want to connect more clients, repeat the client setup.

 - Generate a public/private key pair.